niess/jsmn-tea/README.md

 ### Error handling

-Whenever a library error occurs the `jsmn_tea::error_handler` is triggered, if not `NULL`.
-In addition a short descriptive error message is dumped to `jsmn_tea::error_stream`, if not `NULL`.
+Whenever a library error occurs the `jsmn_tea_handler::callback` is triggered, if not `NULL`.
+In addition a short descriptive error message is dumped to `jsmn_tea_handler::stream`, if not `NULL`.
 The format of the error message is as
 follow:
 ```c
 "file.c (line-number): [file.json #token-index] {description}\n"